aws-samples/serverless-patterns/eventbridge-stepfunction-lambda-getfunctionstatus/README.md

     }
     ```

 3) In state machine, the 1st step is to get the list of all lambda functions in the current region using the ListFunctions API, ListFunctions API is called multiple times as it returns max 50 functions list in a single API call along with NextMarker pagination parameter.
-Using NextMarker token state machine retrieves list of all the function ARN's.
+Using NextMarker token state machine retrieves list of all the function ARNs.

-4) Lambda Invoke Combine data Step : This a custom lambda function python script to create a combined json array of Lambda function ARN's retrieved in step 1.
+4) Lambda Invoke Combine data Step : This a custom Lambda function python script to create a combined JSON array of Lambda function ARNs retrieved in step 1.

-5) Map - Loop Functions State : In this state, GetFunction API is called for each Lambda ARN taken as input from previous step & status of each function is checked and appended to the output.
+5) Map - loop functions state: In this state, the GetFunction API is called for each Lambda ARN taken as input from the previous step, and the status of each function is checked and appended to the output.

-6) Filter Inactive Functions State : This filters out the Active functions from the Json array and passes only the Inactive functions list to the next step.
+6) Filter inactive functions state: This filters out the active functions from the JSON array and passes only the list of inactive functions to the next step.

-7) SNS Publish : List of Inactive functions is published to the SNS Topic.
+7) SNS publish : List of inactive functions is published to the SNS Topic.

 ## Cleanup